Lucky EarthLucky Earth

 Access

-Shatsk is a seasonal, multi-settlement lake-resort region.
-Current planning should account for the reported Venśke eco-post entry fee, possible retail alcohol-sale restrictions, Svitiaz Fest activity, wartime document/security context, power resilience and lake-village transport.
+Shatsk is a seasonal, multi-settlement lake-resort region in wartime Ukraine and a border-region context.
+Current planning should account for document checks, mandatory military-registration documents for men aged 25–60, strict avoidance of unmarked forest/border routes, possible retail alcohol-sale restrictions, eco-post entry fees, power resilience and lake-village transport.

 Movement